Tom Denison - Founder & President

-My passion is mentoring, advising, and funding tech and biotech startups.
-I have engaged with 200+ startups, at all stages, from concept to exit.
+My passion is mentoring, advising, and funding biotech startups.
+I have engaged with hundreds of startups, at all stages, from concept to exit.

 SmartHealth is discovering and activating extraordinary biotechnology being developed at Midwest Universities that solve mankind's greatest health problems.
 SmartHealth is located at the epicenter of the largest biotech cluster in the Midwest, at the doorstep of biotech and healthcare giants, including Abbott, AbbVie, Astellas, Baxter, Hollister, Horizon, Hospira/Pfizer, Lundbeck, Medline, Takeda, and Walgreens.